 Lastly, one should remember that the visualization of images on a CT has as its basis differences in tissue density and radiodensity.
 In the case of foreign body evaluation on CT imaging, if the foreign body has a similar physical density to the tissue that it is embedded, it will have similar HU and will be hard to detect by visually CT.
 The radiologic evaluation of a wooden foreign body is complicated, given the varied appearance of wood and changes within the wood.
 There is documentation showing that a wooden foreign body demonstrates increasing HU over time.

 The use of the HU to measure tissue density has aided radiologists in the interpretation of images and diagnosis of disease.
 One of the earliest uses of the HU as a quantitative measurement came in the evaluation of solitary pulmonary nodules.
-More recently, HU measurements of bone on quantitative CTs and conventional CTs have been obtained to determine bone mineral density.
-Hounsfield unit measurements of bone have also recently been studied to estimate bone quality before spinal instrumentation.
-Measurements of paraspinal muscles have been obtained to help identify patients at risk for sarcopenia.
+More recently, HU measurements of bone on quantitative CTs and conventional CTs have helped to determine bone mineral density.
+Hounsfield unit measurements of bone have also been the object of recent study to estimate bone quality before spinal instrumentation.
+Measurements of paraspinal muscles have helped identify patients at risk for sarcopenia.

-With continued further advancements in technology, semi-automated measurements of tissue are being studied to aid the radiologist in the evaluation and diagnosis of disease.
+With continued further advancements in technology, researchers are studying semi-automated measurements of tissue to aid the radiologist in the evaluation and diagnosis of disease.
 Semi-automated HU measurements of solitary pulmonary nodules have shown to be an accurate approach to determining malignant from benign solitary pulmonary nodules.
 Other semi-automated measurements of HU are likely to aid in the evaluation of CT images and become part of the landscape of clinical practice in the near future.

 |||Raju TN, The Nobel chronicles.
 1979: Allan MacLeod Cormack (b 1924); and Sir Godfrey Newbold Hounsfield (b 1919).
 Lancet (London, England).
 1999 Nov 6; [PubMed PMID: 10560712]|